clauseHQ/aws-cfn-deploy-action/README.md

 # aws-cfn-deploy github action

-This action does a proper AWS CloudFormation deployment, handling all states properly and waiting for current updates & rollbacks to complete
+This action performs an AWS CloudFormation deployment, handling all states properly and waiting for current updates & rollbacks to complete

 ## Inputs